deepskandpal/hands-on-machine-learning/README.md

 Aim
   1. To Learn Machine Learning and Data Science
-  2. Create a Repo for future reference and interviews
+  2. Create a Repo for future reference and interviews questions

 Plan